Factbox: Major U.S. companies making masks, vaccines mandatory

 pushed back its back-to-office date to late October globally

-Compiled by Dania Nadeem and Uday Sampath in Bengaluru; Edited by Shounak Dasgupta, Shinjini Ganguli and Vinay Dwivedi
+Compiled by Dania Nadeem, Uday Sampath, Ankit Ajmera and Mrinalika Roy in Bengaluru; Edited by Shounak Dasgupta, Vinay Dwivedi, Shailesh Kuber and Shinjini Ganguli

 Our Standards: The Thomson Reuters Trust Principles.